kotlin-orm/ktorm/docs/source/en/define-entities-as-any-kind-of-classes.md

 However, data classes are not perfect, and that's why Ktorm decided to use `Entity` interfaces when it was originally designed.
 In fact, even after Ktorm 2.5 released, defining entities as interfaces is still our first choice because there are currently two limitations to using data classes:

 - **Column bindings are not available:** Since `BaseTable` is directly used as the parent class, we cannot configure the bindings between database columns and entity properties via `bindTo` and `references` while defining our table objects.
 Therefore, each table object must implement the `doCreateEntity` function, in which we should create our entity objects manually.
-- **Entity manipulation APIs are not available:** Since we define entities as data classes, Ktorm cannot proxy them and cannot detect the status changes of entity objects, which makes it impossible for us to use entity manipulation APIs such as `Table.add`, `Entity.flushChanges`, etc. But SQL DSL is not affected.
-We can still use DSL function such as `BaseTable.insert` and `BaseTable.update` to perform our data modifications.
+- **Entity manipulation APIs are not available:** Since we define entities as data classes, Ktorm cannot proxy them and cannot detect the status changes of entity objects, which makes it impossible for us to use entity manipulation APIs such as `database.sequenceOf(..).add(..)`, `entity.flushChanges()`, etc. But SQL DSL is not affected.
+We can still use DSL function such as `database.insert(..) {..}` and `database.update(..) {..}` to perform our data modifications.

 Because of these limitations, you should think carefully before you decide to define your entities as data classes.
 You might be benefited from using data classes and you would lose other things at the same time.
 Remember: **Defining entities as interfaces is still our first choice.**